roberto-butti/some-drops-of-php/src/content/docs/06-file/01-fil-stat.md

 - `dev`: device number
 - `ino`: inode number
 - `mode`: contains information read by several functions.
-When written in octal, starting from the right, the first three digits are returned by the `chmod()` function.
-The next digit is ignored by PHP.
-The next two digits indicate the file type
+When written in octal, starting from the right, the `chmod()` function returns the first three digits.
+PHP ignores the next digit.
+The following two digits indicate the file type
 - `nlink`: number of links
 - `uid`, `gid`: userid and groupid
 - `rdev`: device type